european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Austria, Cyprus, Denmark, Finland, France, Luxembourg, Slovakia, and Spain
+- **Data warning!** Recent missing data for cases in: Austria, Denmark, Estonia, Finland, France, Luxembourg, and Sweden

-- **Data warning!** Recent missing data for deaths in: Austria, Cyprus, Denmark, Finland, France, Hungary, Iceland, Luxembourg, Netherlands, Norway, Slovakia, and Spain
+- **Data warning!** Recent missing data for deaths in: Austria, Belgium, Denmark, Estonia, Finland, France, Hungary, Iceland, Luxembourg, Netherlands, Norway, and Sweden

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the